General Introduction : The State

 E016, Book 2 of Euler's Mechanica has also been

 completed; this is an even longer text than the above.
-Both texts give a
+Both texts give a wonderful

-of the conservation laws on which mechanics is grounded.
-Link to the contents document by
+conservation laws on which mechanics is grounded.
+Link

 The translation of